neondatabase/website/content/docs/functions/json_populate_record.md

 ### Handling partial data

-For datapoints where the `JSON` objects have missing keys, `json_populate_record` can still cast them into legible records.
+For data points where the `JSON` objects have missing keys, `json_populate_record` can still cast them into legible records.

 Say we receive records for a bunch of employees who are known to be in Sales, but the `department` field is missing from the `JSON` payload.
 We can use `json_populate_record` with the default value specified for a field while the other fields are populated from the `JSON` payload, as in this example: